d-romeo/d-romeo/README.md

   MATLAB simulation of a 4DOF SCARA robot with kinematic analysis

 - [🏭 Industrial Controller Simulation](https://github.com/d-romeo/Industrial-controller)
-  A simulation project of an industrial control logic system with Arduino
+  A simulation project of an industrial control logic system using MATLAB

 ---